 Yes, that Dallas.
 Dallas, Texas.

 Her husband got a promotion that he could not pass up so they had to relocate.
-She now runs Joe’s via phone and computer but makes it back to Tucson as often as she can for meetings, tasting new recipes, to give Joe a bit of a break, and also for one big important reason.
+She now runs Joe’s via phone and computer but makes it back to Tucson as often as she can for meetings, tasting new recipes, giving Joe a bit of a break, and also for one big important reason.

 “My mom and dad need their grand-baby time,” Brindley says with a smile, referring to her two daughters.